Harry Pierpont: Early life

 At his May 1925 trial in Kokomo, his place of residence was never clearly established.
-He was said to have lived in Fort Wayne, Toledo and Indianapolis, and was known to have hung around Kokomo for some time before the bank robbery was framed.
+He was said to have lived in Fort Wayne, Toledo, and Indianapolis, and was known to have hung around Kokomo for some time before the bank robbery was framed.

 Criminal career

 Carrying concealed weapon, 1921

 In 1921 at Indianapolis, Pierpont was arrested for carrying a concealed weapon.
 He was held for ten days and then dismissed.
 Concurrently with his first arrest, Pierpont was committed to the state hospital.

-In the Record of Inquest held on September 19, 1921, his mother states that he became sullen, suspicious, and prone to outbursts after his injury and, two days later, he was committed to the state hospital for the mentally ill, Central Indiana Hospital.
+In the record of Inquest held on September 19, 1921, his mother stated that he became sullen, suspicious, and prone to outbursts after his injury and, two days later, he was committed to the state hospital for the mentally ill, Central Indiana Hospital.
 Pierpont was diagnosed with dementia praecox of the hebephrenic type.

 Robbery of Cook Hardware Store, Greencastle, Indiana, January 1922

-On January 2, 1922, Pierpont stole an automobile in Indianapolis and drove to Greencastle, where he robbed the Cook Hardware store, stealing 9 handguns.
+On January 2, 1922, Pierpont stole an automobile in Indianapolis and drove to Greencastle, where he robbed the Cook Hardware store, stealing nine handguns.

 Five days later, Pierpont was arrested in Indianapolis for attempted auto theft and battery with intent to kill.
 The owners of the automobile, Mr. and Mrs. Devine, caught him in the act.
 Struggling with Mr. Devine, Pierpont fired a gun, slightly wounding him.
 Mrs. Devine was holding a roast, and hit Pierpont over the head with it.

 While being held in jail at Terre Haute, Pierpont failed in an escape attempt, sawing through the bars of his cell.

 Sentenced to Indiana State Reformatory

-On March 12, 1922, Pierpont entered the Indiana reformatory for a two to fourteen year sentence for assault and battery with intent to murder.
+On March 12, 1922, Pierpont entered the Indiana reformatory for a two to fourteen-year sentence for assault and battery with intent to murder.
 On November 17, 1923, Pierpont was transferred to the newly built reformatory at Pendleton, Indiana.

-On May 1, 1923, Indiana Governor McCray denied Pierpont's request for clemency.

-The superintendent of the prison wrote that Harry was "as wild as a March Hare."
+On May 1, 1923, Indiana Governor Warren T. McCray denied Pierpont's request for clemency.
+The superintendent of the prison wrote that Harry was "as wild as a March Hare".

 Parole granted, 1924

 Pierpont's mother Lena often visited the superintendent and told him about Pierpont's mental illness.
 Pierpont's mother campaigned for his release, claiming that he was insane.
 The parole board granted him parole on March 6, 1924.

-After his release, Pierpont worked in Brazil, Clay County, Indiana where, during his first stint in prison, his family had moved; his father operated a sand and gravel business for several months.
+After his release, Pierpont worked in Brazil, Indiana, where, during his first stint in prison, his family had moved; his father operated a sand and gravel business for several months.
 He continued to associate with several known bank robbers, and may have robbed the Sourwine Theater in Brazil.